 Important Financial Aid Information

-- Your Financial Aid Proposal lists all of the financial aid you are eligible to receive at GCC.
+- Your financial aid proposal lists all of the financial aid you are eligible for at GCC.
 Review this proposal as soon as you receive it.
-It is not necessary to return the award proposal.
-If you want to decline your college work-study or student loan and/or you receive other financial aid not listed on your Financial Aid Proposal, contact the GCC Financial Aid Office.
+It is not necessary to return the document.
+If you want to decline your college work-study or student loan and/or you receive other financial aid not listed in your financial aid proposal, contact the GCC Financial Aid Office.
 A revised award will be calculated after these changes have been submitted.
 You can view all of your financial aid and account information online at www.gogebic.edu, under My GCC.

-- If you believe you are eligible for a type of financial aid that is not listed on your Financial Aid Proposal, please call the GCC Financial Aid Office.
-There may be other requirements that you need to fulfill or we may not have received notification from the various funding sources of your eligibility.
-We have awarded you all the aid that you were eligible to receive as of the date on your Financial Aid Proposal.
+- If you believe you are eligible for a type of financial aid not listed in your financial aid proposal, please contact the GCC Financial Aid Office.
+There may be other requirements you need to fulfill or we may not have received notification from the various funding sources of your eligibility.
+We have awarded you all the aid you are eligible to receive as of the date on your proposal.

 - Your financial aid proposal is an estimate that is subject to revisions due to changes in your enrollment, correction of errors and omissions, adjustments because of false or misleading student information, receipt of outside scholarships, grants and loans, conflicting information, changes in the availability of funding, failure to maintain satisfactory academic progress and the requirements of state and federal law and institutional policy.